 Windrush Day came about following a campaign by Patrick Vernon.
 This came to fruition in 2018 when the Government announced that a national Windrush Day would take place on 22 June every year to encourage communities across the country to celebrate the contribution of the Windrush Generation and their descendants, Communities.

 Ten Windrush charities came together in Croydon to celebrate our first Windrush Day in 2019.
-We did so in spectacular style under the theme of ‘Our pioneers, Our heroes, Our contribution’:

 - Association of Jamaicans UK Trust